Archives For Heloise "Lois" Ridley, MBA, MA

 We as members of the CCM counseling center team were given this prompt to reflect on and respond with how we cope and managed in 2020.
 My video response and a link to CCM website is below to share with you all:

 “We would like to invite you to redeem the challenges of this past year.
-Read Joshua 4: 1-9, and find a stone to use for the following activity.
+Read Joshua 4: 1-9, and find a stone for the following activity.

 https://www.instagram.com/p/CIV51Iml-DZ/?utm_source=ig_web_copy_link